arresteddevops/arresteddevops.com/source/_posts/2013-12-16-episode-002-does-testing-keeps-you-from-making-a-huge-mistake.markdown

 * Who should write unit tests?
 Is this the kind of thing that needs to be strict?
 * How do you make sure you've got the right coverage?
 * What skills/talents do testers/QA people need to work in a DevOps culture?
 * "SOAP web service testing can be a pain because SoapUI is a pain.
-Are there better tools out there?" - @mattshelton
+Are there better tools out there?" - [@mattshelton](https://twitter.com/mattshelton)

-Suggestions/questions?
-Submit a PR on our [script page](https://github.com/arresteddevops/podcast/blob/master/scripts/episode-002-testing-in-the-devops-world.md) or tweet us at @ArrestedDevops